 The Food Safety Service exists to ensure that all food produced, purchased, stored or distributed in the Borough is fit for human consumption.
+Delivery of the service is principally centred on the delivery of Official Controls such as inspections and audits in compliance with UK and European Union requirements followed by appropriate enforcement action as necessary.
 By providing this service, the Council actively contributes to the maintenance of high standards of hygiene in processes of production, preparation and sale of food throughout the Borough.
 Advice is given to food businesses and handlers to ensure they meet legal requirements and observe best practice designed to protect public health.
-In addition there is the programme of premises inspections followed by enforcement where hygiene standards are found to have fallen below an acceptable level.